Patrick Gillespie (minister): Life

 Many of the "Protesters", as the dissenters were called, preferred Cromwell to the king, and some of them became favourable to independency.
-Gillespie was the leader of this section, and there was no one in Scotland who more influence with the Protector.
+Gillespie was the leader of this section, and there was no one in Scotland who had more influence with the Protector.
 His appointment to the principalship of the University of Glasgow followed in 1652, over protests on the grounds that the election belonged to the professors, that he was insufficient in learning, and had been deposed from the ministry.
-Gillepie took up his post of principal of Glasgow University on 14 February 1653.
+Gillepie took up his post as principal of Glasgow University on 14 February 1653.
 In 1653 Cromwell turned the general assembly out of doors, and in the following year he called Gillespie and two other protesters to London to consult with them on a new settlement of Scottish ecclesiastical affairs.
 The result was the appointment of a large commission of protesters, who were empowered to purge the church, and to withhold the stipend from any one appointed to a parish who had not a testimonial from four men of their party.
 This was known as 'Gillespie's Charter,' hated by the Resolutioners, who formed a majority of the church.

 In September 1655, having gone to Edinburgh to preach, Gillespie was interrupted by a part of the congregation, who asked how he dared to appear there, being a deposed minister and traitor.
 A few weeks later, when preaching in the High Church of Edinburgh (14 October 1655), he prayed for Cromwell, the first to do so publicly in Scotland.
 About this time he got the synod of Glasgow to annul the sentence of deposition passed by the general assembly, and he was sent as a correspondent to the synod of Lothian, in order to get their act acknowledged; but he was not admitted.
 Soon after Gillespie and other protesters went to London to seek an increase of power, but John Sharp, who had been sent up by the resolutioners, was there to oppose them.
 Sharp was backed by the English presbyterians.
 Gillespie and his friends cultivated the Independents, but they were not successful.
 Gillespie spent about a year in London, and during this visit was seriously ill.
 He lived in state, preaching before the Protector in his velvet cassock, and was the intimate friend of John Owen and Nicholas Lockyer, John Lambert and Charles Fleetwood.
 He obtained from the Protector a large addition of revenue to the university out of church property.